Francesco Podesti: Mature career

-His wife died in 1865, and Podesti realized the only major work of sculpture for her burial plot in the Campo Verano.
+His wife died in 1865, and Podesti realized the only major work of sculpture for her burial plot in the Campo Verano, the main cemetery of Rome.

 In 1877 he painted for the Earl Ragnini, a historical subject Stamira, portraying the heroine from Ancona that burned the enemy siege machines during the conflict mentioned in the Oath of Anconetani.
-The painting was ultimately donated to the city of Bertinoro; to recall the intervention of Aldruda de Frangipani, a native of that town.
+The painting was ultimately donated to the city of Bertinoro, to recall the intervention of Aldruda de Frangipani, a native of that town.
 The canvas is placed today in the office of Mayor of Bertinoro.

 In 1870 he made one of his last masterpieces: the Martyrdom of St. Sebastian for Porto Maurizio.
 He had a serene old age among friends and family (three children and many grandchildren), being tirelessly active.
 He was 80 years old when he ascended the scaffolding to fresco the four evangelists on the spandrels of the dome of the church of the Blessed Sacrament in Ancona.
 In 1883 he was still exhibiting at expositions.
 He died in Rome.

-Francesco’s brother, Vincenzo Podesti (1812–1897), was also a painter.
+Francesco's brother, Vincenzo Podesti (1812–1897), was also a painter.
 At the Academy, Aurelio Tiratelli was his pupil.
 His main pupils were the painters from Messina Giacomo Conti and Ferdinando Cicconi.